 Bonobos implemented the Tulip solution in Jan 2016 with four stores and expanded to all the stores by April 2016.
 While implementing this solution, Bonobos also took care of the security and privacy issues of the platform.
 It was necessary for the Guides to appreciate the fact that the customer information was critical to not just them but also the entire company.

 In the end, stores do really matter, and associates matter more.

 Every industry transforms and innovators emerge.
 Bonobos is one of those innovators and an early adopter of technology.
-This online pure play that earlier sold just pants, has demonstrated to the entire retail industry that online and offline retail shopping models not only need to co-exist, but they need to leverage the strengths of each channel.
+This online pure-play that earlier sold just pants has demonstrated to the entire retail industry that online and offline retail shopping models not only need to co-exist, but they need to leverage the strengths of each channel.
 Done right, the models complement each other… one plus one can equal three.

 Over the years, while Bonobos has deepened its product inventory, it has also attempted to solve the fundamental problem of how customers searched for their products and how they decided on what to buy.
 During its journey, Bonobos has discovered that its Guides are the levers of its business model.
-Personal experiences of the customer is a great deal in the modern retail world and that is why Bonobos pays such detail to that experience, from in-store advice to the convenience of shipping customers’ products right to their doorsteps.
+Personal experiences of the customer are a great deal in the modern retail world and that is why Bonobos pays such detail to that experience, from in-store advice to the convenience of shipping customers’ products right to their doorsteps.
 From a philosophical change perspective, 2018 will see a lot of “re-invented” retail stores come into being.
 These stores will enhance the shopping experience of customers because of uniquely crafted products, services and “experiences”.
 Bonobos is one such ‘uniquely handcrafted’ retail experience.
 Implementation of the latest mobile technology and mobile apps to deliver a superior customer shopping experience has helped them raise customer satisfaction and grow sales.